ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

    {: pre}
    It outputs the message `ingress.extension "glb-ingress" created`.

 At this stage, you have successfully configured a Global Load Balancer with Kubernetes clusters across multiple locations.
 You can access the GLB URL `http://<glb_name>.<your_domain_name>` to view your application.
-Based on your location, you are redirected to the closest cluster - or a cluster from the default pool if CIS was not able to map your IP address to a specific location.
+Based on your location, you are redirected to the closest cluster - or a cluster from the default pool if {{site.data.keyword.cis_short_notm}} was not able to map your IP address to a specific location.

 ## Secure the application
 {: #secure_via_CIS}